uwueviee/asta/README.md

 2. [Python 3.6.6](https://www.python.org/downloads/release/python-366/), Python 3.7 is not supported by discord.py and PyNaCl so using Python 3.6.6 is required.
 Make sure when installing you select the option "Add Python 3.6 to PATH"

+3. flake8, flake8 is Project ASTA's linter and as such requires it to be installed and used.
+Install flake8 using `python -m pip install -U flake8` or `python3 -m pip install -U flake8` and then set your enviroment of choice to use flake8.

-3. discord.py, to install discord.py, use `python -m pip install -U discord.py[voice]` or `python3 -m pip install -U discord.py[voice]
+4. discord.py, to install discord.py, use `python -m pip install -U discord.py[voice]` or `python3 -m pip install -U discord.py[voice]
    ` in a terminal (On Windows use Powershell or Command Prompt).

-4. Clone the repo, using GitHub Desktop, clone the repo.
+5. Clone the repo, using GitHub Desktop, clone the repo.

-5. Edit config.json, in the same folder as the repo rename config.json.example and edit it.
+6. Edit config.json, in the same folder as the repo rename config.json.example and edit it.

 At this point you should be able to start the bot up and test it out.